EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_make/v2/make/api-description.md

 ### Description

-Get the list of models and model/year IDs belonging to a specific car make/brand
+Get the list of models and model/year IDs belonging to a specific car make.

 ### URL